Deutsche Bank says chairman sees no need to bring up Commerzbank deal

-FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) on Thursday said its chairman is constantly asked about the potential for a tie-up with peer Commerzbank CBKGn.DE but downplayed the idea that a deal could materialize in the short-term.
+FRANKFURT, June 7 (Reuters) - Deutsche Bank on Thursday said its chairman is constantly asked about the potential for a tie-up with peer Commerzbank but downplayed the idea that a deal could materialise in the short-term.

 The remarks came in response to a report by Bloomberg, saying Deutsche Bank Supervisory Board Chairman Paul Achleitner had consulted top shareholders and German government officials about a Commerzbank deal.